kmjayadeep/digitalocean-k8s-terraform/README.md

 # Digitalocean kubernetes terraform script

-A terraform script to create a kubernetes cluster with necessary addons.
+A terraform script to create a kubernetes cluster with ingress controller, cert manager and metrics server

 ## Included components